Avocados leaves and bark contain a toxin called persin that can make dogs ill.

 Is Avocado Good for Dogs?

-Due to their high levels of vitamins, fatty acids, fiber and many other nutrients, there’s certainly an argument that avocados can be good for your dog.
+Due to their high levels of vitamins, fatty acids, fiber and many other nutrients, there’s certainly an argument that eating avocado flesh could benefit your dog.

 There are also commercially available dog foods containing avocado meal and oil.

 Feeding Your Dog Avocados?
 Here’s How to Do It Safely

 If you like the idea of feeding your dog avocado but are concerned about preparing it yourself, some dog foods are available with avocado included.